Roger Clarke's Web-Site

 Zeng Y., Lu E. & Huangfu C. (2019) 'Linking Artificial Intelligence Principles' Proc.
 AAAI Workshop on Artificial Intelligence Safety (AAAI-Safe AI 2019), 27 January 2019, at https://arxiv.org/abs/1812.04814

 This paper draws heavily on a series of previous publications and Working Papers, which are cited above and included in the Reference List.
+It benefited from useful suggestions by reviewers.

 Roger Clarke is Principal of Xamax Consultancy Pty Ltd, Canberra.
 He is also a Visiting Professor associated with the Allens Hub for Technology, Law and Innovation in UNSW Law., and a Visiting Professor in the Research School of Computer Science at the Australian National University.